contact plaka > Today >

 Historically Greece had quite a patriarchal social structure.
 This was particularly true in the villages.
 However, Greek women are anything but demure and quiet: to talk in stereotypes they are often fiery, passionate, assertive.
 Perhaps the sexism creates the determination.
 In any case there are a number of significant women in Greek politics but the overall percentage is not very high.

 This page provides information about Greek women politicians who have held ministerial office or led political parties.
 Politics in Greece is particularly volatile with people getting expelled, switching parties, and the parties themselves merging and splitting at a rapid pace and so this page rapidly goes out of date.
 With the rise of Wikipedia the usefulness of a page like this may be in decline.
 My objective is to try to focus on aspects that the traditional media might miss.
 Note that sources (especially for the early years) sometimes disagree.
 Additional information on how women got the vote and began to participate (slowly) in national politics.
 I am not a much of a feminist but it must be said that the level of sexism these women have to endure is utterly appalling.
+(Note: several of these women have Ph.D.s but sources are often inconsistant, no disrespect implied by omitting titles.)

 President of Greece